danjac/localhub/README.md

 `docker-compose exec django pytest`

+Or just use the "runtests" shortcut script:

+`./runtests`

 ## Deployment

 **Please note that LocalHub is in the early development stage and should not be trusted to run in a serious production environment.
 Breaking changes will happen until a stable release is officially available.**